-I started working with Dimple four years ago in a full time capacity and I’ve just started back again after 10 months maternity leave.
+I started working with Plena, previously known as Dimple, four years ago in a full time capacity and I’ve just started back again after 10 months maternity leave.

 Coming back was great.
 The management team was very accommodating, allowing me to start with one day a week until I was ready to build up as many days as I wanted.
 This worked really well for me as I was able to ease myself back into it and I actually found it quite relaxing only having to worry about myself for a little while.